Academic Catalog

 Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.

-Prerequisite: A 100-level and a 200-level philosophy course, junior/senior status, department approval
+Prerequisite: 100-level PHIL course, 200-level PHIL course, junior status, department approval

 Attributes: Honors Program (HONR)